:' (<< BACK to main table of contents.

 Zero, single and double quotes are all defined and equal to false but do not equal each other.
 Makes no sense, right?
 I thought so, too.

-' exist in your code.
+I distinguish between 'uncreated' and 'undefined'.
+'Undefined' is simply not enough to describe all situations.
+To say that sMyVariable is "uncreated", means that neither 'var sMyVariable;' or 'var sMyVariable = 'whatever';' exist in your code.
 To say that a variable is "undefined" means the variable has been created, but has not yet been assigned a value.

-Take this entire html file, which crashes with 'Error: sMyVariable is not defined
+Take this entire html file, which crashes with 'Error: sMyVariable is not defined':

 <HTML><BODY>